Tennessee Williams: Posthumous recognition

 In 1985, French author-composer Michel Berger wrote a song dedicated to Tennessee Williams, "Quelque chose de Tennessee" (Something of Tennessee), for Johnny Hallyday.
 It became one of the singer's more famous songs.

-Since 1986, the Tennessee Williams New Orleans Literary Festival has been held annually in New Orleans, Louisiana, in commemoration of the playwright.
+Since 1986, the Tennessee Williams/New Orleans Literary Festival has been held annually in New Orleans, Louisiana, in commemoration of the playwright.
 The festival takes place at the end of March to coincide with Williams's birthday.

 The Tennessee Williams Songbook is a one woman show written and directed by David Kaplan, a Williams scholar and curator of Provincetown's Tennessee Williams Festival, and starring Tony Award nominated actress Alison Fraser.
 The show features songs taken from plays of Williams's canon, woven together with text to create a new narrative.
 The show premiered at the Tennessee Williams/New Orleans Literary Festival.
 The show was recorded on CD and distributed by Ghostlight Records.

 In 2014 Williams was one of the inaugural honorees in the Rainbow Honor Walk, a walk of fame in San Francisco's Castro neighborhood noting LGBTQ people who have "made significant contributions in their fields."

 In 2015, The Tennessee Williams Theatre Company of New Orleans was founded by Co-Artistic Directors Nick Shackleford and Augustin J Correro.
-The New Orleans based non-profit theatre company is the first year-round professional theatre company that focuses exclusively on the works of Williams.
+The New Orleans–based non-profit theatre company is the first year-round professional theatre company that focuses exclusively on the works of Williams.

 Since 2016, St. Louis, Missouri has held an annual Tennessee Williams Festival, featuring a main production and related events such as literary discussions and new plays inspired by his work.
 In 2018 the festival produced A Streetcar Named Desire.

 The U.S. Postal Service honored Williams on a stamp issued on October 13, 1995 as part of its literary arts series.

 Williams is honored with a star on the St. Louis Walk of Fame.
 He is also inducted into the Clarksdale Walk of Fame.

 On October 17, 2019, the Mississippi Writers Trail installed a historical marker commemorating William's literary contributions during his namesake festival produced by the City of Clarksdale, Mississippi.

+Williams is included in Mississippi's float for the 137th Rose Parade.